Stevimir Ercegovac

-Stevimir Ercegovac (born 20 January 1974 in Zagreb, Socialist Republic of Croatia, Yugoslavia) is a former Croatian shot putter, who represented his native country at the 2000 Summer Olympics in Sydney, Australia.
+Stevimir Ercegovac (born 20 January 1974 in Zagreb, SR Croatia, Yugoslavia) is a former Croatian shot putter, who represented his native country at the 2000 Summer Olympics in Sydney, Australia.
 His personal best is 20.28 metres, thrown in 2000 in Rijeka.

 Ercegovac attended Taylor University from 1998 to 2002 and was NAIA National Shot Put Champion in each of those years.
 He also holds the NAIA shot put outdoor record at 20.06m.